wgibson75/rtspcapture/README.md

   "log-driver": "local"
 }
 </pre>
-> This ensures that log rotation is used on the log file created for each container *(log files are stored for each container here: /var/lib/docker/containers)*.
-If you do not do this then your Raspberry Pi will eventually run out of disk space as the logs will just keep growing and growing.
+<p><b>IMPORANT:</b> This ensures that log rotation is used on the log file created for each container <i>(log files are stored for each container here: /var/lib/docker/containers)</i>.
+If you do not do this then your Raspberry Pi will eventually run out of disk space as the logs will just keep growing and growing.</p>

 <li>Install Docker Compose:</li>
 <pre>sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose